Approximation of Spanning Tree Congestion using Hereditary Bisection: Conclusion and Open Problems

-An inevitable question is whether it is possible to eliminate the dependence of the approximation ratio of the algorithm on the largest degree $\Delta$ and obtain an $o(n)$-approximation algorithm for the {\STP} problem for all graphs.
-A related challenge is establishing a stronger lower bound for $\STC$ for graphs with large $\Delta$.
-It would also be interesting to explore additional applications of the concept of hereditary bisection in the context of approximation algorithms.
+We have designed an $o(n)$-approximation algorithm for the spanning tree congestion problem for graphs with maximum degree bounded by $o(n/\log^{3/2}n)$.
+An inevitable question is whether it is possible to eliminate or weaken the dependence of the approximation ratio of the algorithm on the largest degree and obtain an $o(n)$-approximation algorithm for the {\STP} problem for all graphs.
+A related challenge is to establish a stronger lower bound on the approximability of the $\STP$ problem for graphs with large degrees.

+A different kind of problem is to find other applications of the hereditary bisection in the context of approximation algorithms.